smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 8.&nbsp;&nbsp; Summary

-RVO is a compiler technique to avoid copying objects when the object is returned as function's value.
+RVO is a compiler technique to avoid copying objects when the object is returned as function value.
 This optimization helps a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.

 C++ requires RVO only for temporary (unnamed) objects, but not for named objects.
 Also,